rohitharitash/Toxic-Comments-Classification/README.md

 In the last phase, classification model was trained using XGBoost and some parameters were tuned for performance enhancement.

 The models were trained on Microsoft Azure VM running Linux Ubuntu with 32 GB RAM and 4 processing cores.
+Project was implemented in R.

 -- toxicCommentClassifEADFinal.R contain the  exploratory data analysis